 B.11.
-To support Corporate Directors, Assistant Directors and Group Managers to fulfil their responsibilities under Regulation B.7, the transfer of funds between budget lines is permitted, subject to approval, where this supports sound financial management.
+To support Strategic Directors, Assistant Directors and Heads of Service to fulfil their responsibilities under Regulation B.7, the transfer of funds between budget lines is permitted, subject to approval, where this supports sound financial management.
 The Virement policy is set out in Annex B, section 3 and applies to all transfers of budget, of any value and for any reason, including for reasons of organisational restructure.